 Step 1: Model positive emotional regulation skills for your child.

 It should go without being said, but your child is almost always watching more than listening.
 How you identify and respond to the stressors in your daily environment will be the best teacher and example when it comes to how to help an emotionally intense child.
 (This one’s pretty straightforward but likely requires some self-reflection homework on your part).

 Step 2: Help your child be a stress detective.

 All children have particular situations, environments or sensations that create excessive stress for them, whether it be the common scenarios of lack of sleep and hunger or more particular things such as sensitivity to loud noises or transitioning away from electronic devices.

 If you’re not sure where to start when finding situations that are challenging for your child start by noticing when and where they present challenging behaviors such as whining, defiance or emotional meltdowns.
-Helping your child cultivate an awareness of what consistently causes stress for them build’s important skills of self-awareness and empowers you both to prepare ahead of time for greater success.
+Helping your child cultivate an awareness of what consistently causes stress for them build’s important skills of anger management for kids and empowers you both to prepare ahead of time for greater success.

 Step 3: Empower your child with knowledge.